geo-smart/snowcover/README.md

 # Snowcover using Planet

 Mapping snow cover with Planet imagery aids in environmental monitoring, disaster response, and resource management, fostering scientific research and community engagement while enabling personal growth through impactful contributions to understanding climate patterns and changes.
+While this is not exhaustive, we hope this repository gives the foundation to start exploring remote sensed datsets to map snowcover.

 Possible Research Questions:
 1. How does the accuracy of the deep learning model compare to traditional methods for mapping snow cover?